 MEG version: Trials were blocked by task (composition task vs. list task), as in B&P’s original experiment.
 In particular, the 400 trials were divided into four runs of 100 trials each, and each run included only the COMP trials (COMP_2W and COMP_1W) or only the LIST trials (LIST_2W and LIST_1W).
 Two run orders were used across participants: i) COMP LIST LIST COMP, or ii) LIST COMP COMP LIST.
 For each run, the trial order (i.e., the order of 2W and 1W trials) was chosen randomly without replacement from among 8 possible orders, which were created with the constraint that the same trial type (2W or 1W) does not appear more than 3 times in a row, and so that the same answer (Y or N) does not appear more than 4 times in a row.
 Each trial was followed by an inter-trial interval that varied in length between 200 ms and 600 ms (in increments of 100 ms).
 Each inter-trial interval appeared exactly 20 times in each run.
 In addition, a 2 s period was added to the beginning and end of each run, for a total run duration of 444 s (7 min 24 s).
 Participants were offered short breaks between runs.

 fMRI version: The experiment used a blocked design, where trials were grouped into blocks of 5 trials of the same condition (so, 20 blocks per condition).
 Each block therefore lasted 20 s.
 The 80 blocks were grouped into five runs, with 16 blocks each (4 blocks per condition per run).
-Each run included a 12 s fixation block at the beginning and end, and after each set of four blocks, for a total run duration of 300 s (5 min).
+Each run included a 12 s fixation block at the beginning and end, and after each set of four blocks, for a total run duration of 380 s (6 min 20 s).
 Condition order for any given run was chosen randomly from among four possible orders.
 Participants were offered short breaks between runs.

 Critical experiment

 Experimental design and materials.
 The experiment consisted of two conditions: LOW conceptual specificity and HIGH conceptual specificity nouns.
 Ninety-six items (pairs of words) were constructed, with each pair consisting of a low- and a high-specificity noun.
-These pairs spanned diverse semantic domains including animals (e.g., snake-cobra), artifacts (e.g., utensil-fork), clothes (e.g., hat-beret), family relations (e.g., parent-mother), food (e.g., wine-chardonnay), human parts (e.g., bone-femur), inanimate natural objects (e.g., tree-maple), occupation (e.g., doctor-surgeon), sport and leisure (e.g., boat-kayak).
-Across the set, the words in the two conditions were matched for lexical frequency (LOW specificity: 1770; HIGH specificity: 1723; paired samples t-test: t(95) = -0.10, p = 0.92; (Brysbaert et al., 2012)) and length in syllables (LOW specificity: 1.99; HIGH specificity: 2.04; t(95) = 0.46, p = 0.65) and letters (LOW specificity: 6.08; HIGH specificity: 6.09; t(95) = 0.04, p = 0.97).
+These pairs spanned diverse semantic domains including animals (e.g., snake-cobra), artifacts (e.g., utensil-fork), clothes (e.g., hat-beret), family relations (e.g., parent-mother), food (e.g., wine-chardonnay), human parts (e.g., bone-femur), inanimate natural objects (e.g., tree-maple), occupations (e.g., doctor-surgeon), sports and leisure (e.g., boat-kayak).
+Across the set, the words in the two conditions were matched for lexical frequency (LOW specificity: 1770; HIGH specificity: 1723; paired samples t-test: t(95) = -0.10, p = 0.92; Brysbaert et al., 2012) and length in syllables (LOW specificity: 1.99; HIGH specificity: 2.04; t(95) = 0.46, p = 0.65) and letters (LOW specificity: 6.08; HIGH specificity: 6.09; t(95) = 0.04, p = 0.97).